From Pageant Queen to Girl Next Door: Rethinking Which Porsche to Keep

 That’s where the dilemma comes in.
 Do I keep the icon, the dream car, the glamorous pageant queen?
 Or do I stick with the one that makes every drive an event, the girl next door who wins with charm and fun?

 I haven’t made the decision yet.
 The Lizard will probably stick around for a bit.
-But for the first time, I can imagine letting it go.
+But for the first time, I can’t imagine letting either go.

 So here’s the question: if you had to choose, which would you keep—the Lizard Green 911 Carrera 4S or the Racing Yellow Boxster GTS 4.0?